orix-software/orix-software.github.io/docs/kernel/primitives/xbindx.md

-# XBINDX (16 bytes to decimal)
+# XBINDX (16 bit number to decimal)

 ## Description

-convert A & Y number into decimal
+convert A & Y number into decimal string

 ## Input

-A & Y the 16 bits values
+A & Y the 16 bits value

-TR5 the pointer of the address to put decimal number
+TR5 the pointer of the address to put decimal number (String)

 DEFAFF : space before the number

-X : xxx

 ## Output

-A,TR4, TR5
+A, TR4, TR5

-## Example
+## Example 1 : Displays value AY (16 bits number) in $bb80 text mode

 ``` ca65
 	lda        #<$bb80